• Skip to primary navigation

 Notes

 • It's easier to dice the bacon if it’s partially frozen.
-I like to place the package in the freezer for around 30 minutes.
+I place the package in the freezer for around 30 minutes.
 Then, I use a freshly sharpened knife to cut the bacon.

 • Another trick for quickly chopping bacon is to use sharp kitchen shears instead of a knife.